Chart Color Schemes

 Age

-The median age in Highvale is 44 years, significantly higher than Greater Brisbane's average of 36 years and substantially exceeding the national average of 38 years.
-The age profile shows that those aged 45-54 years are particularly prominent at 19.0%, while the 25-34 year-olds comprise only 4.1% of the population, which is smaller than in Greater Brisbane.
-This concentration of individuals aged 45-54 years is well above the national average of 12.1%.
-Between 2021 and present, the 15 to 24 age group has increased from 13.3% to 15.9%, while the 75 to 84 age cohort has risen from 4.5% to 6.8%.
-Conversely, the 35 to 44 age group has decreased from 11.8% to 10.3%, and the 25 to 34 year-olds have dropped from 5.4% to 4.1%.
-Looking ahead to 2041, demographic projections indicate significant shifts in Highvale's age structure.
-The 75 to 84 age cohort is projected to rise substantially by 80 people (58%), from 137 to 218 individuals.
-Notably, the combined age groups of 65 years and above will account for 81% of total population growth, reflecting the area's aging demographic profile.
-Meanwhile, the 45 to 54 year-olds and those aged 0 to 4 are expected to experience population declines.
+The median age in Highvale is 44 years, which is considerably higher than Greater Brisbane's average of 36 years and substantially exceeds the national average of 38 years.
+The age profile shows that those aged 45-54 years are particularly prominent, making up 18.9% of the population, while the 25-34 year-olds comprise only 4.1%, which is comparatively smaller than in Greater Brisbane.
+This concentration of 45-54 year-olds is well above the national average of 12.1%.
+Since 2021, the 15 to 24 age group has grown from 13.3% to 15.9%, while the 75 to 84 cohort increased from 4.5% to 6.8%.
+Conversely, the 35 to 44 cohort has declined from 11.8% to 10.3%, and the 25 to 34 group dropped from 5.4% to 4.1%.
+Looking ahead to the year 2041, demographic projections reveal significant shifts in Highvale's age structure.
+The 75 to 84 age cohort is projected to rise substantially, expanding by 80 people (59%) from 137 to 218.
+Notably, the combined 65+ age groups will account for 80% of total population growth, reflecting the area's aging demographic profile.
+On the other hand, the 0 to 4 and 25 to 34 cohorts are expected to experience population declines.